sourcegraph/about/content/blogposts/2023/cody-vscode-0-12-release.md

 When you use the "Insert at Cursor" button in Cody’s chat view and have code selected in your editor, the code will be inserted before your selection instead of replacing the selected code.

-### New autocomplete model: clause-instant-infill
+### New claude-instant-infill autocomplete model

-We've added an additional autocomplete model `clause-instant-infill` that can produce higher quality autocompletions using the context of surrounding code.
+We've migrated to an all-new `claude-instant-infill` autocomplete model that can produce higher quality autocompletions using the context of surrounding code.
 For example, it performs better at autocompleting function documentation, and suggesting variable names that are not already in use.

-To try out the new model, in your VS Code user or workspace settings configure the `cody.autocomplete.advanced.model` setting to `claude-instant-infill`.
+This new model is enabled by default.

+### Code graph context for autocomplete

+We've added experimental code graph context fetching support for autocomplete.
+This is a complete reimagining of context retrieval for autocomplete, and uses the underlying language server and temporal heuristics (recently viewed symbols) to populate the context for autocomplete suggestions.
+It’s currently supports JavaScript, TypeScript, and Go, and we'll be testing how it performs against embeddings and local keyword context.

 ### Manually request an autocomplete